| In 1941, Americans could look either east or west and find a shooting war in

 Victory Conference.
 At the VFW's invitation, veterans' representatives of twenty-two

+nations convened to present plans for outlawing future wars.
 Although its support of the United Nations and its aims were

 unwavering, the VFW did not relax its stance on military preparedness.
 As it had since its